Quick setup camper trailers that make camping easy

 © North Coast Off-Road RVS

-The 9 foot Sniper X.9 pop-up camper is a sort of cross-pollination of a teardrop and pop-top that somehow just seems right.
-Set-up is an open the door, release catches, pop roof affair that takes about a minute from whoa to go.
+The 9-foot Sniper X.9 pop-up camper is a sort of cross-pollination of a teardrop and pop-top that somehow just seems right.
+Set-up is an open-the-door, release catches, and pop-the-roof affair that goes from whoa to go fairly quickly.
 The tent setup uses minimal poles, making the process quick and straightforward.
 It’s built from insulated FRP and has an interior dinette for eating or catching up on emails on rainy days.

 Pros